Russell-Waterhouse/blog/content/post/cpp-features.md

 ## NULL
 - `NULL` is a macro for null pointers (pointers that point nowhere).
-- `nullptr` is the ponter literal which specifies a null pointer value (introduced in C++11).
+- `nullptr` is the pointer literal which specifies a null pointer value (introduced in C++11).
 - `void` is a keyword that represents a lack of type or empty type.